doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 2. Run `manage.py makemigrations <myapp>` followed by `manage.py migrate`.
 3. Open Django Admin and you should find all Models defined in your app, showing up in Django Admin (with no data!).

 You can continue to work with this new DB.
 Start by inserting data into the models from the Admin interface.

+You may want to go through the quick [get started](/djongo/get-started) guide for setting up Djongo before proceeding ahead.
+An introduction to [using MongoDB fields in Django](/djongo/using-django-with-mongodb-data-fields/) can prove useful.

-## Migrating an existing MongoDB database using Djongo
+## Migrating an existing MongoDB database to Django using Djongo

 There is no concept of an AUTOINCREMENT field in MongoDB.
 Internally, Djongo creates a `__schema__` collection.
 This collection is used to track all auto increment fields in different tables.
 The `__schema__` collection looks like: